shafnasir/MyPlanBook/competition.md

 added features because such a product might be too large or not focused enough.
 Competitors might feel it is better to focus on one specific type of planner or organizer and optimize it as much as possible to maximize the quality of that one specific planner or organizer.
 However, an all-in-one planner or organizer is more compact and interconnected: a benefit which separate planning tools fail to provide.
+So, compactness and interconnectivity are two of the main advantages our application will have over the competition.